medamk/fabzero/epilogm2.md

 # Epilog Laser Fusion M2 Engraving & Cutting System

 ## Overview
-any natural material we can cut
+Very carefull with Power and Speed. any natural material we can cut

 ![RolandSense](images/fusion1.jpg)